Drow: Dungeons & Dragons 3rd edition

 The drow appears in the Monster Manual for this edition (2000).
 The drow of the Forgotten Realms setting appear in the hardcover Forgotten Realms Campaign Setting (2001), and in Races of Faerûn (2003).
 The drow also appears in the revised Monster Manual for the 3.5 edition (2003).

 The Underdark hardcover for the Forgotten Realms setting (2003) features the drow yet again as a player character race, as does the Player's Guide to Faerûn (2004).
 Lost Empires of Faerûn describes the drow werebat (2005).
 The drow paragon 3-level prestige class appears in Unearthed Arcana (2004).

 In 2004, the new Eberron campaign setting introduced drow in a world where Lolth doesn't exist; various drow societies were then explored in more detail in Secrets of Xen'drik (2006).
 Additionally, the umbragen for the setting appeared as a player character race in Dragon #330 (April 2005).

 The arcane guard drow, the dark sniper drow, the drow priestess, the Lolth's sting, and the Lolth-touched drow ranger appear in Monster Manual IV (2006).
 The deepwyrm drow is presented as a player character race in Dragon Magic (2006).

 The drow are presented as a player character race for the 3.5 edition in Expedition to the Demonweb Pits (2007) and Drow of the Underdark (2007).
 Drow of the Underdark also features the arcane guard, the drow assassin, the house captain, the house wizard, the drow inquisitor, the favored consort, the drow priestess, the drow slaver, the spider sentinel, the albino drow (szarkai), the szarkai fighters, the szarkai druids, and the drow warrior, along with numerous prestige classes and other monsters related to drow.

 Open gaming

-The release of the Open Game License and the System Reference Document's inclusion of the drow race also led to a number of books related to drow being published by companies not affiliated with Wizards of the Coast, such as The Quintessential Drow, The Complete Guide to Drow, and Encyclopaedia Arcane: Drow Magic.
+The release of the Open Game License and the System Reference Document's inclusion of the drow race also led to a number of books related to drow being published by companies not affiliated with Wizards of the Coast, such as The Quintessential Drow, The Complete Guide to Drow, Encyclopaedia Arcane: Drow Magic, and Rise of the Drow.